Personal Pronouns

 "Аз ти говоря" - I am talking to you

-"Давам им ябълката" - I give them the apple
+"Давам им ябълката" - I'm giving them the apple

-Generally, the short forms are prefered over the long ones, unless one wants to put the emphasis on the pronoun, or unless the long form is required by a preposition such as "с", "от" or "за".
-Even though it's not incorrect to use the long forms when the short ones could be used instead, it can sound a little convoluted, especially when there are several pronouns in the same sentence.
+Generally, the short forms are prefered over the long ones, unless one wants to put the emphasis on the pronoun, or unless the long form is required by a preposition such as "с", "от", "за", etc. (it's always the long form after a preposition).
+Even though it's not incorrect to use the long forms when the short ones could be used instead, it often does not sound natural.

 As a side note, you may remember the following sentence from the Possession lesson: